memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 I've hidden a little detail here: `clang-tidy` operates on the `compile_commands.json` file that can be created when using `cmake` as a build system.
 I've enabled this option within the [`CMakeLists.txt`](https://github.com/lmapii/cproject/blob/main/CMakeLists.txt) file.
 At the same time, we're allowing the `cmake` extension for `vscode` to configure the project when opening and therefore have all the fancy buttons and actions available to build the project in case you don't like the command line.
 Personally, I still fall back to the command line.
 But then, I'm a dinosaur.

-Now, if you open the `dummy.c` file in your editor it will automatically format it according to the rules in your `.clang-format` file.
-But what if you don't use that?s
+Now, if you open the `dummy.c` file in your editor it will automatically format it according to the rules in your `.clang-format` file whenever you save the file.
+But what if someone in your team doesn't use `vscode` or forgot to enable the format-on-save feature?

 ### Wrapping `clang-format` and `clang-tidy` calls

-This little section is a shameless self-promotion of two wrapper scripts for `clang-format` and `clang-tidy` that I am maintaining: [run-clang-tidy](https://github.com/lmapii/run-clang-tidy) and [run-clang-format](https://github.com/lmapii/run-clang-format).
+This section is a little self-promotion of two wrapper scripts for `clang-format` and `clang-tidy` that I am maintaining: [run-clang-tidy](https://github.com/lmapii/run-clang-tidy) and [run-clang-format](https://github.com/lmapii/run-clang-format).
 Both tools are command line tools written in [Rust](https://www.rust-lang.org/) that simplify and parallelize the execution of `clang-format` and `clang-tidy` from the command line.

-Installing the tools _should_ have been easy via the [Rust package manager `cargo`](https://github.com/rust-lang/cargo), however, at the time of writing, I could not install any binaries via the `cargo` `apt` package, and installing the tools from scratch within the docker image simply took too much time, so I decided to download the released, architecture-specific version instead:
+Installing the tools within your container _should_ be easy via the [Rust package manager `cargo`](https://github.com/rust-lang/cargo), however, at the time of writing, I could not install any binaries inside a container via the `cargo` `apt` package, and installing the tools from scratch within the container simply took too much time, so I decided to download the released, architecture-specific version instead:

 ```dockerfile
 RUN mkdir -p /usr/local/run-clang-format